hapticssymposium-org/hs2026/site/content/presenting/technical-papers.md

 ## **Submission Due Date**

-~~Wednesday, October 13, 2021~~ **Thursday, October 21, 2021 (extended)** (11:59 p.m.
-Pacific Time)
+Wednesday, October 12, 2023 (11:59 p.m.
+AoE)

 ## **Submission Method**

 All technical papers (with optional videos) should be submitted using [PaperPlaza](https://ras.papercept.net/conferences/scripts/start.pl) (submission system will be open one month prior to the deadline).
-Select the "Haptics Symposium" Society, "Haptics 2022" Conference, and "Haptics 2022 Technical Papers" Track.
+Select the "Haptics Symposium" Society, "Haptics 2024" Conference, and "Haptics 2024 Technical Papers" Track.

 ## **Presentation and Publication**